phuctm97/shell.how/README.md

 Write down a shell command-line to see how it works in details.

-## Design Choices
+## Design

 ### Stack

-Besides Next.js and TypeScript, following technologies were used:
+- TypeScript

+- Next.js

-- Tailwind CSS for fast styling UI.
+- Tailwind CSS

 - Recoil for state management, it works natively with React concurrent mode & has builtin caching, allow lean pattern for querying dynamic data (see [hooks/use-spec.ts](hooks/use-spec.ts))

-- React concurrent mode for loading data before rendering components & handling error.
+- React concurrent mode for loading data before rendering components & handling error

 ### Parser

 The [parser](utils/parser.ts) has 2 steps:

 1. Escape and split the string into tokens delimited white space, quoted strings are considered a single token.
-Nested quotes are supported too.
+Nested quotes are supported, too.

 2. Load spec for command (first token) read from step 1.
 Iterate through the tokens, validate and annotate the tokens with information from loaded spec.